-The Froedtert & the Medical College of Wisconsin health network offers a distinct advantage for women through its Women’s Heart Disease Program.
+The Froedtert & MCW health network offers a distinct advantage for women through its Women’s Heart Disease Program.
 Our experts have created a program to address the unique aspects of heart disease in women.
 Our dedicated team of female board-certified cardiologists is the largest in eastern Wisconsin, and we’re passionate about helping women take care of their heart health.

 Heart disease remains the number one cause of death among women.
 Yet, we know that 80 percent of heart disease and strokes are preventable.
 That’s why we want to partner with you, woman to woman, to protect your heart health.
 That means carefully assessing your personal medical and family history, as well as doing an in-depth assessment of your risk for heart disease.
 It also means putting our state-of-the art diagnostics, genetic testing and cardiovascular treatments to work — to detect and treat obvious or subtle indicators of heart disease.

 Because heart disease may have different symptoms or respond to treatment differently in women than in men, we are doing research to learn more about the best ways to treat women’s heart disease.
 And because there’s more to your health than your heart, our cardiologists work closely with specialists across our health network to provide the highest level of care if you have heart-related issues due to pregnancy, breast cancer or other health concerns.